xhtai/cartridges/README.md

 ![](README-FP1.png)

 Now we perform a second pass where we apply an edge detector again, to try to remove any remaining marks that we might have missed the first time.
 This is necessary for some images where the firing pin impression might not be as highly contrasted with the surrounding breechface impression.
-In this particular example a second pass is not actually required, since the entire firing pin impression has been removed.
-Instead, several small marks on the breechface were picked out and removed.
-This is an unintended consequence but one that we live with for now.
-It turns out that we still achieve good results for most images in later comparisons, but this is an area for further improvement (TODO: in particular, in the NBIDE data set, NBIDE009, NBIDE110, NBIDE128 have poorer performance due to this step).
+In this particular example a second pass is not actually required, since the entire firing pin impression has been removed, and we see no change to the image after this step.

 ![](README-FP2.png)